 I’m not sure whether it is the fact that I’m getting older now, or that I’m starting to feel like I’m doing an okay job at being a mother, but I have gained more confidence and I am trusting my moral compass and instincts more when it comes to making decisions for my girls.

 Whatever it is, I stopped.
-I stopped being a sheep.

-I stopped listening to everyone else.
+So, I stopped listening to everyone else.
 I stopped panicking and stressing that I wasn’t doing everything I could for them, because I realised that, in my opinion, I am.

 At the beginning of this year I told my girls to pick one extra in-school activity and one after-school activity.
 I explained to them that whatever they picked, that was up to them, but they could only choose one and they had to stick with it for the whole year.